Mixed messages on third Greek bailout talks

 German Chancellor Angela Merkel said Greece needed to give more details on the reforms it promised in return for the extension of its aid programme.

-Deputy Greek Prime Minister Yannis Dragasakis told reporters that details of reforms would be outlined at the next meeting of euro zone finance ministers on March 9.
-He said some of the reforms would have figures and fiscal impact attached.
+Varoufakis, who will outline details of reforms at the next meeting of euro zone finance ministers on March 9, said he would present the Eurogroup with six reforms to see which of those can be implemented immediately.

 Markets are confident Greece will not bomb out of the euro zone, given that Tsipras's government has negotiated a bailout extension and backed off major election campaign pledges such as ending austerity and renegotiating its debt pile.